dashpradeep99/docker-complete-tutorial/1-docker-introduction.md

 purchase our enterprise-grade Docker Trusted Registry which provides feature-rich graphical tools in addition to the Docker Registry technology.

+## Prerequisite

+Make sure you have already [created a Docker Hub account](0-setup.md) before beginning this lab.

 ## Task 1: Verify your environment

 Docker Engine should be installed and running in your machine.
 To verify that Docker is running, do the following: